 1906 Buffalo, New York

 Post card Leonard Short (1868-1945) sent to his cousin Miss Sarah Allan, Branxton Buildings, Cornhill-on-Tweed, England with the laconic note, “Arrive Safe Len”.
 The card is postmarked at Buffalo, N.Y. , 4pm Aug 22, 1906 and pictures the Historical Society Building in Buffalo.
 [Card No.1361, W.G.
 MacFarlane, Publisher, Buffalo, N.Y.]
-Len was another of the family that decided to emigrate early in the twentieth century.
-He settled in Buffalo, dying there in 1945.
+Len was another of the family that decided to emigrate.
+He left by ship from Glasgow on 6 Aug, 1891, arrived in New York August 18, 1891 and settled in Buffalo where he pursued his occupation of tailor.
+He made a trip back to England in 1906.
+This card announces his safe arrival back in the U.S. He coninued to reside in Buffalo until his death in 1945.

 Address side of card sent by Leonard Short (1868-1945) to his cousin, Sarah Allan.
 Post mark: Buffalo, N.Y.
 Aug 22 4pm, 1906.